kernelci/kernelci-core/doc/schema-defconfig.rst

                 "type": "array",
                 "description": "An array with info about the build platform" },
-            "modules": {
+            "modules_dir": {
                 "type": "string",
-                "description": "Name of the modules file"
+                "description": "Name of the modules directory"
             },
-            "modules_dir" {
+            "modules": {
                 "type": "string",
-                "description": "Name of the modules directory"
+                "description": "Name of the modules file"
             },
             "dtb_dir": {
                 "type": "string",